Mokgweetsi Masisi: President (2018–2024)

 On 1 April 2018, he was sworn in as the 5th President of Botswana.
 After he ascended to the presidency, his predecessor Ian Khama left the ruling Botswana Democratic Party (BDP) to found the Botswana Patriotic Front (BPF).
 Khama criticized Masisi for lifting the ban on elephant hunting and called his decision to appoint Masisi as his successor a "mistake".

 On 13 October 2018, Masisi received an honorary doctorate from the University of Botswana.
 Some commentators have criticized this decision, and claimed that the correct process was not followed.

 Economic policy

-The Masisi government has adopted and promoted market-oriented, liberal economic policies to diversify the economy away from its reliance on diamonds.
+The Masisi government adopted and promoted market-oriented, liberal economic policies to diversify the economy away from its reliance on diamonds.

-Under Masisi's administration, the country may adopt austerity measures due to the dwindling supply of diamonds, Botswana's main export, a 45 percent youth unemployment rate, and what opposition politician have criticized as the country's first budget deficit in 40 years.
+Under Masisi's administration, the country adopted austerity measures due to the dwindling supply of diamonds, Botswana's main export, a 45 percent youth unemployment rate, and what opposition politicians criticized as the country's first budget deficit in 40 years.

+Foreign policy

+Masisi made foreign policy a prominent aspect of his presidency, with Botswana seeking to strengthen its role in regional and international affairs.
+His government placed greater emphasis on bilateral, regional and multilateral engagement, including using presidential foreign visits to promote Botswana's national interests, attract investment and strengthen international cooperation.

+Under Masisi, Botswana increased its engagement with the Southern African Development Community (SADC).
+In 2021, Masisi served as Chairperson of the SADC Organ on Politics, Defence and Security Cooperation and was involved in regional efforts to address political and security challenges.
+In July 2021, he dispatched a SADC fact-finding mission to Eswatini following political and security disturbances, calling for calm, restraint and national dialogue.
+SADC subsequently commended Masisi for his leadership and efforts to address regional peace and security threats.

+Masisi also sought to strengthen relations with China.
+During his presidency, Botswana reaffirmed its adherence to the One-China policy and worked to restore mutual trust with Beijing.
+In 2018, Masisi visited China and attended the 2018 Beijing Summit of the Forum on China–Africa Cooperation, where Botswana and China announced the establishment of a strategic partnership.